department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-07 Terms of Use/2023-08 Terms of Use conversation guide.md

       - Can you tell me more about that?
    - For a website or app you use regularly, have you noticed a time recently when they said they updated their terms and you have to look at them and agree to them again?
       - How did you react to that?
-- Let’s pretend you wanted to read through the information here, how would you do that?
+- Let’s pretend you wanted to read through all of the information here, how would you do that?
 - Let’s pretend you didn’t want to agree to these terms here, at least right now.
 What would you do?
+- [GUIDE PARTICIPANT TO BOTTOM of page, if they haven't made it there yet]
-   - What would you expect the buttons (at bottom of page) to do?
+   - What would you expect the buttons here to do?
    - This might sound a little silly, but can you give me your definition of “accept”
       - What about “decline”
    - We have “accept” and “decline” buttons here.
 Would it change anything for you if we renamed the decline button to “not accept”?
 So the options are accept and not accept.